 The rising demand for sensors between now and 2022 is mainly due to (in no specific order):

-- Inevitably, the growing adoption of the Internet of Things (IoT).
+- Inevitably, the growing adoption of IoT and Industrial IoT.

 - Advancements in consumer electronics products.